 The foreign companies which intend to extend their business in Norway should consider two main options: either opening a branch in Norway or a subsidiary.

+Each of these versions provides advantages and drawbacks that you need to analyse and detail before taking a decision of which option is more suitable to your business objectives.
 The difference between the two legal forms consists in the type of liability that they hold and in the degree of independence which they might have from the parent company.
 Before initiating the opening procedure it is advisable to contact a law firm in Norway

 for professional counselling in these matters.